ds-ashanmugavel/traceability-foss/docs/arc42.md

 ## Stakeholder

-The following table presents the stakeholders of Trace-X and their respective intentions.
+The following table presents the stakeholders of Trace-X and their respective interests.

 | Who | Matters and concern |
 | --- | --- |